Charlie5DH/PredictiveMaintenance-and-Vibration-Resources/README.md

 # Vibration-Datasets-and-Papers
 Papers and datasets for Vibration Analysis.
+Feel free to suggest more 😉

 ## Link to datasets